sciurus/vagrant-mutate/README.md

     vagrant mutate precise32 libvirt

-If you have a box for multiple providers, you must specify the provider to use for input using the *--input_provider* option, e.g.
+If you have a box for multiple providers, you must specify the provider to use for input using the *--input-provider* option, e.g.

     $ vagrant box list
     precise32  (kvm)